HLVM CLI Reference

 remove <name>Remove a server

-login <name>OAuth authentication for HTTP server
+login <name>OAuth authentication for a remote MCP server

 logout <name>Remove stored OAuth token